RuxiC/LineFollower/README.md

   <h3>Implementation:</h3>

   The PID algorithm: Initially, the PID controller's parameters were arbitrarily selected to observe the robot's behavior.
-Following numerous test drives and an empirical approach, we decided on the gains kp = 9.7, ki = 0.0002, kd = 26.5.
+Following many tests and an empirical approach, we decided on the gains kp = 9.7, ki = 0.0002, kd = 26.5.

-  Calibration: I calibrated the robot by instructing it to rapidly move right for a specific duration within the "set" method of the code.
+  Calibration: We calibrated the robot by instructing it to rapidly move right for a specific duration within the "set" method of the code.
 The self-calibration method involved the robot moving to the right for 4 seconds, followed by a return to the initial position for black line detection.

   Our team's robot successfully completed the displayed racetrack in just 19.076 seconds!